-Pregabalin is rapidly absorbed when administered in the fasted state, with peak plasma concentrations occurring within 1 hour following both single and multiple dose administration.
+Pregabalin steady-state pharmacokinetics are similar in healthy volunteers, patients with epilepsy receiving anti-epileptic drugs and patients with chronic pain.
+Absorption Pregabalin is rapidly absorbed when administered in the fasted state, with peak plasma concentrations occurring within 1 hour following both single and multiple dose administration.
 Pregabalin oral bioavailability is estimated to be $\geq 90\%$ and is independent of dose.
 Following repeated administration, steady state is achieved within 24 to 48 hours.
-The rate of pregabalin absorption is decreased when given with food resulting in a decrease in C by approximately 25-30% and a max delay in t to approximately 2.5 hours.
-However, administration of pregabalin with food has no clinically significant effect max on the extent of pregabalin absorption.
+The rate of pregabalin absorption is decreased when given with food resulting in a decrease in Cmax by approximately 25-30% and a delay in tmax to approximately 2.5 hours.
+However, administration of pregabalin with food has no clinically significant effect on the extent of pregabalin absorption.
+Distribution In preclinical studies, pregabalin has been shown to cross the blood brain barrier in mice, rats, and monkeys.
+Pregabalin has been shown to cross the placenta in rats and is present in the milk of lactating rats.
+In humans, the apparent volume of distribution of pregabalin following oral administration is approximately 0.56 l/kg.
+Pregabalin is not bound to plasma proteins.
+Biotransformation Pregabalin undergoes negligible metabolism in humans.
+Following a dose of radiolabelled pregabalin, approximately 98% of the radioactivity recovered in the urine was unchanged pregabalin.
+The N-methylated derivative of pregabalin, the major metabolite of pregabalin found in urine, accounted for 0.9% of the dose.
+In preclinical studies, there was no indication of racemisation of pregabalin S-enantiomer to the R-enantiomer.
+Elimination Pregabalin is eliminated from the systemic circulation primarily by renal excretion as unchanged drug.
+Pregabalin mean elimination half-life is 6.3 hours.
+Pregabalin plasma clearance and renal clearance are directly proportional to creatinine clearance.